Nihal-Tiwari/Bulk-Headers-Retriever/README.md

-# Website Security Headers Retriever Tool
+# Website Security Headers Retrieval Script

-This tool allows you to retrieve security response headers from a list of website URLs and save the results to a CSV or JSON file.
+This script allows you to retrieve specific security response headers from a list of website URLs and save the results to a CSV or JSON file.
 It is useful for analyzing the security headers of various websites.

 ## Table of Contents